Xtablish/stac/README.md

 # stac
-ML AI for language detection in the browser
+ML AI for language detection and communication